bitemyapp/blackwater/README.md

 Note that the Korma functionality/logging is more likely to be comprehensive than c.j.j's because it has a cleaner and more uniform API.
 If you think this library is failing to log something for c.j.j, it probably *is* and I would request that you file a Github issue with bitemyapp/blackwater.

+## Changelog

+Added support for DDL and db-do-commands in general, updated JDBC dependency.

 ## License

 Copyright © 2013 Chris Allen